theobori-cafe/theobori.cafe/posts/emacs.md

 ### Leaving VSCode

 Because it's a RAM-hungry graphics application.
 You shouldn't need that much memory to edit text and connect to an LSP server.
-We're talking about 1.2 GB compared with around 200 GB for the same project.
+We're talking about 1.2 GB compared with around 200 MB for the same project.

 Also, I don't want all the additional features offered, such as file name and text parsing, to suggest that I download extensions.
 I simply need a simple, functional text-editing application.
 I don't enjoy using [VSCode](https://code.visualstudio.com/) anymore, so it's time to say goodbye.